akzedevops/v2ray-do-app/README.md

 - `Dockerfile`: Defines the container image using the official V2Ray image.
 - `v2ray.config.template.json`: A template for the V2Ray configuration file.
 - `generate_config.py`: A Python script to generate the V2Ray configuration from the template using environment variables.
-- `vmess_link_server.py`: A Python script that serves a web page with the VMess link and a copy button.
+- `vmess_link_generator.py`: A Python script to generate the VMess link.
-- `entrypoint.sh`: A shell script that generates the V2Ray configuration and starts both the V2Ray server and the VMess link server.
+- `entrypoint.sh`: A shell script that generates the V2Ray configuration and starts the V2Ray server.

 ## Environment Variables